KraXen72/crankshaft/USERSCRIPTS.md

 ## Tips / Notes

 ### removing an eventListener easily:
-if you want to easily remove an eventlistener, define it's callback function outside, like in the example (not using an arrow function).
+If you want to easily remove an eventListener, define its callback function outside, like in the example (not using an arrow function).
-### 'once' attribute on eventlisteners
+### 'once' attribute on eventListeners
-you might want to use the `once: true` eventlistener option, that way if you only run it at the page load, you don't need to remove it.
+You might want to use the `once: true` eventListener option, that way if you only run it at the page load, you don't need to remove it.
 ```js
 myElem.addEventListener("DOMContentLoaded", () => { /* ... */ }, { once: true })
 ```
-however, you shouldn't need to use this at all - `@run-at` is `document-end` by default. you can assume the dom elements will exist
+However, you shouldn't need to use this at all - `@run-at` is `document-end` by default.
+You can assume the dom elements will exist.

 - **It is highly recommended to always define an `unload` function if all your script does is add some css.
 It's really easy to do.**
 - You are encouraged to write your scripts in [strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode) (start them with `"use strict"`), because it skips esbuild transforming your code.